Three Village Historical Society

 The society had great success with an exhibition about the area's Culper Spy Ring during the American Revolution.
-The television show Turn: Washington's Spies led to major interest among the public with attendance more than doubling since the AMC show’s debut.
+The television show Turn: Washington's Spies led to major interest among the public, with attendance more than doubling since the AMC show's debut.

 In 2016, the society presented an exhibition about Chicken Hill, a historic mixed-race enclave that was destroyed by urban development in the 1960s.
+Chicken Hill was a now-lost historic multi-ethnic community.
+TVHS has curated exhibits (including a virtual one) to reconstruct and bring awareness to that history.
 Currently, there is a movement to save another historic mixed-race community: Bethel-Christian Avenue-Laurel Hill Historical District.